heartoftechnology/embedded-printf/README.md

 # Embedded printf
 A tiny footprint printf function for 32bits embedded microcontroller applications based on [Kustaa Nyholm's Tiny printf](http://www.sparetimelabs.com/printfrevisited/printfrevisited.php)

+Update 2023: If you are looking for a printf that has full functionality, but is also made to be small and fast for embedded systems, **and** even thread safe.
+Have a look at [eyalroz/printf](https://github.com/eyalroz/printf)

 ## A tiny printf for embedded use
 Embedded printf finds its origin in the search for a small printf function to use with ARM Cortex-M microcontrollers.
 Printf in conjuction with a UART and serial-to-USB converter is a convenient way to get debug information out of the controller during development.
 However the C standard printf library function is not really usable in microcontrollers with small ROM (Flash) sizes as it takes a lot of space leaving little to none for the 'real' code.